Road Trip (Parks and Recreation): Plot

-Leslie (Amy Poehler) still harbors strong romantic feelings for Ben (Adam Scott), but cannot date him due to Chris' (Rob Lowe) strict policy against workplace dating.
-Just as Ann (Rashida Jones) suggests to Leslie that she should avoid being alone with Ben, Chris asks Leslie and Ben to drive to Indianapolis to pitch Pawnee as the next host of the Indiana Little League Baseball tournament.
+Leslie still harbors strong romantic feelings for Ben, but cannot date him due to Chris' strict policy against workplace dating.
+Just as Ann suggests to Leslie that she should avoid being alone with Ben, Chris asks Leslie and Ben to drive to Indianapolis to pitch Pawnee as the next host of the Indiana Little League Baseball tournament.
 Leslie and Ann devise numerous boring conversation topics for the trip to prevent it from becoming romantic.
 After an awkward drive to Indianapolis, Leslie and Ben speak before the Little League Commission, which seems reluctant to choose Pawnee for the tournament.
 Ben delivers a heartfelt speech about the town, but also appears to be secretly speaking about his feelings for Leslie.

 The speech clearly impresses both the judges and Leslie, and Pawnee is ultimately selected for the tournament.
 Leslie reluctantly accepts Ben's invitation to a celebratory dinner that night, where Ben brings up his feelings for her.
 She slips away to call Ann for advice, and Ann urges Leslie to act on her feelings.
 Just as Leslie decides to do so, she is surprised to find Chris has arrived at the dinner to congratulate the two personally.
 He insists they sleep at his home in Indianapolis, ruining their night.

 The next day, Leslie and Ben run into each other alone and Ben reveals Chris is out for the day.
 Ben then immediately kisses her, to which Leslie reciprocates, leaving her simultaneously delighted and nervous about their future.